 The Governing Body will not tolerate extremism.
 We rely on our strong values to steer our work and ensure the pastoral care of our children protects them from exposure to negative influences.

 The Dolphin School is fully committed to safeguarding and promoting the welfare of all children.
 As a school, we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.

 All staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
 In our school, children

 - are taught how to keep themselves safe, in school and when using the internet.

 - participate in local community events so that they appreciate and value their neighbours and friends who may not share their faith background

 - develop in confidence and resilience through our planned curriculum and extra-curricular learning opportunities

 - are supported in making good choices from a very young age so they understand the impact and consequences of their actions on others.

 Our curriculum and school values promote respect, tolerance and diversity.
-Our Faiths, Community and Culture curriculum (FCC) is embedded across the school, and underpins the ethos of our school.
+This is woven through our curriculum, in particular our RE and PSHE curriculum and is embedded across the school.